mhaugrud/msumcspy/_sources/Lists/ListDeletion.rst

     print(alist)

 As you might expect, ``del`` handles negative indices and causes a runtime error if the index is out of range.
 In addition, you can use a slice as an index for ``del``.
 As usual, slices select all the elements up to, but not including, the second index.

+.. admonition:: Modify the program ...

+   In line 6, change the slice to ``[:]``.
+Run and notice what happens to ``alist``.